 An independently owned restaurant is coming to town, and I’m not talking Seattle for once.

 Located just off Bellevue Downtown Park, the aptly named 99 Park will be a sleek and sexy little spot when it opens sometime this summer (best case scenario, mid-July).
-It’s owned and operated by former real estate developer Micha Pittman, who is a Bellevue resident himself.
+It’s owned and operated by former real estate developer Micah Pittman, who is a Bellevue resident himself.

 Here are 10 things to know: